coreos/docs/os/booting-on-interoute.md

 ## Create a new SSH keypair and store it in VDC

-The CoreOS virtual machine template does not allow any logins (root user or otherwise) using passwords.
+The Container Linux virtual machine template does not allow any logins (root user or otherwise) using passwords.
 So you must have a SSH keypair ready for use before you deploy the virtual machine.

 A new keypair is generated using the OpenSSH command line tool, 'ssh-keygen':